 SMHR specifically encourages the involvement of early career researchers in the Conference, providing them with a friendly and supportive environment in which to present their research and to develop their research communication skills.
 Travel fellowships, reduced Conference rates and a range of accommodation options are available for this year’s Conference.
 In addition, the Conference will be preceded by workshops providing training across a broad range of topics, as well as both formal and informal events, and the famously enjoyable social program.

 We invite you to submit an abstract and share your exciting and innovative research with other researchers, students, those with lived experience, caregivers, clinicians, and policy makers.
 If you are a regular SMHR Conference attendee, we ask that you encourage your colleagues, students, and others to attend this year’s conference and share with them the amazing research and networking opportunities that will be on offer.

-We really look forward to your participation in SMHR 2016 in Sydney this December.
+On behalf of the SMHR Executive and Organising Committee we look forward to your participation in SMHR 2019 in Melbourne this November.

 Dr Kelly Allott and Dr Nicholas Van Dam (Co-Conveners)